ddeutils/dagtool/README.md

 > [!NOTE]
 > **Disclaimer**: This project will override all necessary parameters that should
-> pass to Airflow object with Data Engineer context.
-So, if you want to use this
+> pass to Airflow object with ETL context for Data Engineer use-case.
+So, if you
-> project concept, you can enhance it with your idea.
+> want to use and enhance this project, you can fork this project anytime without
+> notice me.

 **Feature Supported**:

-- ✅ JSON Schema validation
+- ✅ JSON Schema Validation
 - 🔐 Passing environment variable
 - 💚 Allow Passing Airflow Template

-From my opinion, a data Engineer should focus on the data requirement instead of focusing Python coding when he wants to create new pipeline in our platform.
+From my opinion, a data Engineer should focus on the user requirement instead of focusing on the Python code when it need creates a new DAG in our Airflow application.

-So, this project create for it to make sure that all DAG can readable and easy to maintain when we want to scale up and out the platform.
+So, this project focus for this plain to make sure that all DAG can readable and easy to maintain with the same standard when we want to scale up and out the Airflow application support 10 to 1000 DAGs.

 **File Structure**: